ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/model/relationships.rst

   $member->MemberGroup = NULL;

+..
+Caution:: Unsetting a relationship may result in the deletion of the child, where it would otherwise be orphaned.
+This can be prevented by establishing a new relationship before calling ``save()``.

 To remove a related model from a collection, call ``remove()`` with the related model or its primary key value::